Faraon40/UniNetInsight/README.md

 ### Set up `api_token` and `base_url` in `config.yml` of your running NetBox.

 1. Log in to NetBox.
-2. Naviage to you Profile and click "API Tokens" tab.
+2. Navigate to your Profile and click "API Tokens" tab.
 3. Click "Add" to generate a new token and copy the token when it appears.
-4. Edit `configs/config.yml` and paste your token
+4. Edit `configs/config.yml` and paste your token.

 ```yaml